ebsonjoy/learning-diary/node/SHORT-NOTES.md

 11. Morgan
 12. HTTP OPTIONS Method
 13. Error-First Callback
-14. Query Params vs Path Params
-15. CORS (Cross-Origin Resource Sharing)
+14. CORS (Cross-Origin Resource Sharing)
-16. Preflight Request
+15. Preflight Request
-17. Dynamic Routing
+16. Dynamic Routing

 ## 1.What is Node.js?
 Node.js is a JavaScript runtime built on Chrome's V8 engine.
 It allows you to run JavaScript on the server side.
 Node.js uses a non-blocking, event-driven architecture, which makes it efficient and suitable for scalable network applications.